artsy/artsy-iconfont/README.md

 ## Managing the font

 The font itself is currently managed through the service http://icomoon.io.
-Visit  and

 * Go to [https://icomoon.io/app/#/select](https://icomoon.io/app/#/select)
 * Log in as it@artsymail.com from the engineering password vault